 WOW offers some of the most affordable broadband plans you can find from a cable internet provider in the US.
 It also features some admirable customer-first features, including no contracts, money-back guarantees and unlimited data.
 But its reach isn't far and wide -- and at some point in early 2022, its footprint will cover just 14 areas in Alabama, Florida, Georgia, Michigan, South Carolina and Tennessee.
 That makes it a smaller player in the world of cable internet, but WOW still merits strong consideration for the attractive prices and terms if it's available at your address.

 Where does WOW get its name?

 WOW is short for WideOpenWest.
 It is headquartered in Colorado and provides internet, TV and phone services to customers in the Midwest and Southeast.

 There are several ways to reach out to WOW customer service.
 You can find most of what you need by visiting its Contact page.
-There are several phone numbers listed, all dependent on your address and whether you're an existing or potential customer inquiring about service.
+Several phone numbers are listed, all dependent on your address and whether you're an existing or potential customer inquiring about service.

-Is WOW participating in the FCC's Emergency Broadband Benefit Program?
+Is WOW participating in the FCC's Affordable Connectivity Program?

 Yes.
-WOW is supporting the FCC's Emergency Broadband Benefit Program, an initiative to help keep households connected to vital internet services during this time of remote learning, work and health care information.
+WOW supports the FCC's Affordable Connectivity Program, an initiative to help keep low-income households connected to vital internet services during this time of remote learning, work and health care information.
 WOW also offers its own low-cost plan, called Internet for Education, which provides affordable broadband access for qualifying households of K-12 students.